Latvian independence movement

 The modern Latvian independence movement was the resistance movement to foreign occupation of the Republic of Latvia during Soviet and Nazi German occupation (1940–1991).

 First year (1940–1941) of occupation

 The effects of the Molotov–Ribbentrop Pact of August 23, 1939 assigned Latvia to the Soviet sphere of influence.
 On August 5, 1940, the Soviet Union forcibly annexed Latvia.
 On June 14, 1941, 15,000 Latvian citizens were forcibly deported to Gulag camps and a large number of army officers shot.
+The occupation and forced annexation into the USSR was not recognised in at least de jure by many countries, such as the United States, the United Kingdom, Ireland, Canada, France, West Germany, Mexico etc. until the restoration of independence.

 Nazi German occupation (1940–1944/1945)

 Shortly after the start of the German–Soviet War in 1941, the territory of Latvia was occupied and governed as a part of Reichskommissariat Ostland along Lithuania and Estonia.
 Tens of thousands of Latvian Jews were killed in the Holocaust, along with other local opponents of the regime.
 Among the underground resistance movement, the Latvian Central Council led the efforts of the resistance movement which strived to restore an independent and democratic Republic of Latvia.